crownstone/bluenet/docs/INSTALL.md

 Bluenet uses the `cmake` build system, `git` as versioning system, and `wget` to retrieve other files.

     sudo apt install cmake git wget python3 python3-pip

+Note: In newer Ubuntu version you might get an unmet dependency issue for *libncurses5*.
+To fix this issue simply run the command:

+    sudo apt --fix-broken install

 ## Getting the Bluenet code